-Hiring a HIGGINS GROUP REALTOR® will help you get your home priced right, and will also get you started with the best fix ups.
+Hiring a HIGGINS GROUP REALTOR® will help you get your home priced right, and will also get you started with the best fix-ups.
 A strong agent will get your home exposed to the largest number of potential buyers.
 Paying the agent fee is often the least expensive part of selling your home.
 Trying to sell your home yourself can be costly.
 Most ‘for sale by owner’ homes close for less than comparable homes listed with an agent, and you have no representation.

 7. Marketing Your Property

 Selling your home is so much more than hanging a sign in front of it!
 Your HIGGINS GROUP REALTOR® will create a marketing plan to put your property in front of the world.
-HIGGINS GROUP Real Estate is your local expert with global connections, which is what sets us apart from our competition.
+HIGGINS GROUP Real Estate is your local expertise with global connections, which is what sets us apart from our competition.

 8. Don’t Be Present During Showings

 When your home is being shown, go for a drive or a walk.
 Take yourself, your family, and pets and let the agent and their clients have the freedom they need.
 An agent can always do their best job of showing your home when you are not underfoot.
 Buyers are more at ease and much more likely to spend time looking at your home’s features and benefits.